-As of August 29, 2009 and August 30, 2008, there was \$3.9 million and \$3.1 million, respectively, in total unrecognized tax benefits, which if recognized, would favorably impact the Company's effective tax rate.
+As of August 28, 2010 and August 29, 2009, there was \$3.0 million and \$3.9 million, respectively, in total unrecognized tax benefits, which if recognized, would favorably impact the Company's effective tax rate.
 The Company recognizes interest and penalties related to uncertain tax positions as a component of income tax expense which is consistent with the recognition of these items in prior reporting periods.
-As of August 29, 2009 and August 30, 2008, the Company had accrued a total of \$1.7 million and \$1.0 million in interest and penalties, respectively, in its current accrued liabilities.
+As of August 28, 2010 and August 29, 2009, the Company had accrued a total of \$1.5 million and \$1.7 million in interest and penalties, respectively, in its long-term accrued liabilities.
+For the year ended August 28, 2010, the Company recognized a benefit in its Consolidated Statement of Income related to interest and penalties totaling \$0.3 million.
+For the years ended August 29, 2009 and August 30, 2008, the Company recognized expense in its Consolidated Statements of Income related to interest and penalties totaling \$0.6 million and \$0.1 million, respectively.